-To calculate realistic unit capacity, development at a density of 26 dwelling units per acre was assumed for the available sites located within the Hillcrest Station Specific Plan Area.
-This assumption is consistent with the buildout assumptions incorporated in the Specific Plan For all other parcels, the minimum allowable density was assumed in order to produce a conservative estimate of housing yield.
+While the P-D zoned area of the Hillcrest Station Area Specific Plan (that which is designated for "Residential TOD") allows residential densities of 20 to 40 dwelling units per acre, in order to calculate realistic unit capacity, development at a density of 26 dwelling units per acre was assumed for the available sites located within the Hillcrest Station Specific Plan Area.
+This assumption is consistent with the buildout assumptions incorporated in the Specific Plan.
+The assumption was based on market conditions and financially feasible construction types as determined by interviews with architects and developers (at the time that the Specific Plan was prepared) as well as the built density of typical recent residential development projects in Antioch (e.g. 712 I Street).
+For all other parcels, the minimum allowable density was assumed in order to produce a conservative estimate of housing yield.

+a.
 Environmental and Infrastructure Constraints